MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 AW: Well that’s interesting.
 {: .interviewer }

 MK: And it’s something to do with the attack on the strings and the musicality of it and the solidity of the sound and all this stuff.
-When I heard you in the seventies with [The Dregs](https://en.wikipedia.org/wiki/Dixie_Dregs), it was all about precision.
+When I heard you in the seventies with [The Dregs&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Dixie_Dregs), it was all about precision.
 {: .interviewee }

 AW: Right.